learn-co-curriculum/phase-1-method-types/README.md

 }
 ```

-This allowed us to do the following:
+This allowed us to retrieve the area of a Square instance like so:

 ```js
 let square = new Square(5);